tmullin/jshmanager-jshm/Readme.txt

 should not be considered highly secure.
 Since this is an open-source program, anyone can obtain the source code to see how it is encrypted.
 It is encrypted so that it at least is not visible as plain-text.

+JSHManager logs various information in data/logs.
+JSHManager.txt contains logging data for the main program.
+Hibernate.txt contains logging data related to the database.
+When reporting problems, you may be asked to provide these.